A Look At The The Life Of The World’s Top Crypto Investor – Chris Dixon

 Dixon is alternately described as driven, nerdy, innovative, and prescient, but also enigmatic, qualities somewhat reminiscent of crypto, the field where he has made his name and much of his recent fortune.

-The decisions he’s making now will help shape what the future of Web3 holds, especially in this era of trading bots like eToro and plus500 – which companies ultimately end up being its most important players, and what role that crypto plays in all our lives going forward.
+The decisions he’s making now will help shape what the future of Web3 holds, especially in this era of trading bots like eToro – which companies ultimately end up being its most important players, and what role that crypto plays in all our lives going forward.

 Dixon could likely end up renowned like some of his (at times controversial) predecessors: Arthur Rock, who shaped the origins of Silicon Valley; Eugene Kleiner and Don Valentine, who would define the dotcom boom; and Peter Thiel and Bill Gurley, who were the first to back some of the companies that now make up Big Tech.